douglaslwatts/gemini_bug_example_api/README.md

 # gemini_bug_example_api

+## Context

+When using the chat-bison models, we can do this exactly with success using a list of `ChatMessage`, which is the history data structure used for those models.
+However, when we try this using Gemini, there is an error stating that the `Content` object, which is the history data structure for Gemini models, is not JSON serializable.

 ## Bug Repro Instructions

 1. Create a service acount JSON credentials file and place it in the root of the project with the